-Analysis: In AC 2019-2020 the target was not met.
-In AC 2019-2020, the number of students meeting the competency fell by 37% as only 50% of 56 students met competency.
-Based on the analysis of the AC 2019-2020 results, and to drive improvement in AC 2020-2021, faculty provided curriculum changes to increase the number of mock assessments in appropriate courses.
+Analysis: In AC 2020-21 the target was met.
+In AC 2020-21, the number of students meeting the competency rose by 48% with 98% of 59 students meeting competency.
+Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-22, faculty installed signage in every classroom regarding the Generalist Intervention Model (GIM) to facilitate discussions in all courses to enhance student competency in the phases and aspects of engagement.
+Faculty incorporated additional assignments regarding assessment of individuals, families, groups, and organizations.
+Roleplay assignments in the Interviewing course were modified to help students focus on the steps and skills related to assessment.
+These changes improved the students' ability to understand that assessment is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
 Faculty also completed an exam analysis to determine content and construct validity and to determine which areas of the specific competency the students were struggling with.
 This allowed for appropriate modifications to the exam.
-As a result of these changes, in AC 2020-21, the target was met with 98% of 59 students meeting competency.
+As a result of these changes, in AC 2021-22, the target was met with 97% of 39 students meeting competency.

-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, signage will be placed in every classroom regarding the Generalist Intervention Model (GIM) to facilitate discussions in all courses to enhance student competency in the phases and aspects of engagement.
-Faculty will incorporate additional assignments regarding assessment of individuals, families, groups, and organizations.
-Roleplay assignments in the Interviewing course will be modified to help students focus on the steps and skills related to assessment.
-These changes will improve the student's ability to understand that assessment is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities, thereby continuing to push the cycle of improvement forward.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+Faculty will further incorporate signage that have been placed in every classroom regarding the Generalist Intervention Model (GIM) to facilitate discussions in all courses to enhance student competency in the phases and aspects of engagement.
+Faculty are incorporating additional assignments regarding assessment of individuals, families, groups, and organizations.
+Roleplay assignments in the Interviewing course are being further modified to help students focus on the steps and skills related to assessment.
+Lastly, faculty will meet in the summer of 2022 to complete an exam analysis to determine content and construct validity, to determine which areas of the specific competency the students were struggling with, and to make appropriate changes to the exam.
+These changes will improve the students' ability to understand that assessment is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities, thereby continuing to push the cycle of improvement forward.

 Measure 7.2.
-(Direct - Cognitive & Affective Processing)

-Students in SOWK 4190, Field Work, complete a field internship at an outside agency, which allows them to practice social work under the supervision of a field instructor.
+(Direct - Values, Skills, Cognitive & Affective Processing Dimension) Students in SOWK 4190, Field Work, complete a field internship at an outside agency, which allows them to practice social work under the supervision of a field instructor.
 Students are evaluated by field instructors using the Field Instrument.
 This instrument measures student achievement across various dimensions related to each Competency.
 The Field Instrument assesses students on the Values, Skills, and Cognitive & Affective Processing dimensions.
 The measurement benchmark at NSU for each competency is 80%.
-This means that, at NSU, 80% of student's will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).
+This means that, at NSU, 80% of students will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).